mudasobwa/mudasobwa.github.io/_posts/2026-04-08-back-compatibility-myths.md

 ---

+So the choice between all your `SemVer`, `CalVer`, and assorted `ShitVer` is a debate about how many devils can fit on the point of a knife.
+Just ensure backward compatibility.
+Leave the option of calling the first version of the API, even if the major has long since passed twenty.

+This is precisely what I do—which is why not once in my adult career have I had to waste precious time, calories, and nerve cells pondering how to version code correctly.

+---

 [^1]: Here is how deprecation works in one of my most esoteric [Ruby libraries](https://github.com/am-kantox/dry-behaviour):

 ![Sooner or later, users will grow tired of seeing this at every launch—and they will do as I ask](/img/dry-protocols-warning.png)